MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-aip.md

 >*[Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance).*

 When you use [sensitivity labels](sensitivity-labels.md) in Microsoft 365 Apps on Windows computers, we recommend you use you labeling that's built into Office apps, even if you have the [Azure Information Protection (AIP) unified labeling client](/azure/information-protection/rms-client/aip-clientv2) installed.
-Moving forward, the AIP add-in will be disabled by default in the latest versions of Office apps.
+Moving forward, the AIP add-in is disabled by default in the latest versions of Office apps.

 To prepare for this change, use this article to understand the benefits of using built-in labeling, which main features have parity, and how to control the migration from the AIP add-in to the newer labeling experience.